Gopikarthicksky/ryd/README.md

 # Ryd - Your Personal Ride-Sharing App

 Welcome to Ryd, a user-friendly ride-sharing app designed to make your daily commute easier and safer.
-Built with React Native Web, R yd offers a seamless experience across different platforms, allowing you to book a ride anytime, anywhere.
+Built with React Native Web and Django, R yd offers a seamless experience across different platforms, allowing you to book a ride anytime, anywhere.

 ## Features